lalidiaz/cart-usecontext-usereducer-ReactJs/README.md

 # cart-usecontext-usereducer-ReactJs

-This is the 13th project to refresh ReactJs concepts.
+This is the 14th project to refresh ReactJs concepts.
 I am writing an article about ReactJs main concepts so I can share it with the community once it's finished.
-Hover over the menu items and see information about different sections of each page.

 Topic: